Toledo Express Airport: Burlington Air Express / BAX Global hub

 Toledo Express served as the main North American hub for DB Schenker, which acquired BAX Global, an international air cargo company, from 1993 until September 2011.
 DB Schenker leased a 300000 sqft warehouse facility with direct access to the runways at Toledo Express.
 They operated approximately 20 flights on average (with a peak of 42) per night from across the United States.
 Toledo Express was the 22nd busiest cargo hub in North America in 2009 with 241,472 tons handled.
 The facility is now home to the headquarters of BX Solutions, a ground logistics and shipping company started up by former BAX Global employees with plans to re-establish the former domestic BAX Global ground and eventually air networks.

-Failed commercial start-up attempts

-Toledo has had a few air service announcements made that never materialized or were dropped prior to being operated.

 Passenger air service history

 Airline service before 1955 operated from present-day Toledo Executive Airport, formerly known as Toledo Municipal Airport and Toledo Metcalf Airport.